 “Homelessness can be solved.
 Homelessness is a solvable problem if we, as a society, do the right thing,” City Councilman Mark Levine, who represents the 7th District in northern Manhattan, said to cheers.
 “Are you with me in this fight to end homelessness?”

-For Goffredo, an important component to winning that fight is dispelling assumptions about the homeless.
+For Adrianna, an important component to winning that fight is dispelling assumptions about the homeless.

 “There’s a major stigma that you need to be addicted to drugs or alcohol or be running around in the street to be homeless.
 That’s not true,” she said.
 “Homelessness can happen to anybody, anytime, anywhere.”

-Still, Goffredo believes that being homeless has made her a stronger person.
+Still, Adrianna believes that being homeless has made her a stronger person.

 “It’s changed me forever.
 I’ll never be the same.
 I think I’m much stronger and I can help other people for it, because of it.”